As Journalists Work From Home, Their Newsrooms Are Shutting Down

 "And if you have a newsroom, you can learn from your colleagues, you can listen to someone do a great phone interview, you can get up and ask someone a question quickly.
 There's a lot of learning and observing that goes on there," Hegarty said.

-Journalists at the Capital Gazette will leave their new office space soon after moving in — they had shifted locations after a gunman targeted its previous office in a shooting that killed five of its employees in June 2018.
+Journalists at the Capital Gazette will have an especially hard time leaving their newsroom.
+After a gunman targeted their previous office in a shooting that killed five of its employees in June 2018, the paper's staff spent a year in a temporary space provided by the University of Maryland before finally moving into a new, permanent location.

-"We've hung all the awards we've been given, all the photos of our dead colleagues," Danielle Ohl of the Gazette told The New York Times.
-"It felt like we finally had somewhere we know we will be, and we can move forward.
-And now we have to leave again.
-And not only are we leaving, but we're leaving with nowhere else to go."
+"It felt like we were going to have the opportunity to grow and heal," said Danielle Ohl, a Gazette reporter.
+"We put up photos and memorials for our colleagues, we hung up the flags that flew over the Capitol and D.C. after the shooting.
+It really felt like a place where we could do good work, collaborate and also remember our friends.
+Now, we don't have a centralized place for any of that."

+Ohl, who also represents the Gazette as the Chesapeake News Guild's chair, doesn't expect Tribune Publishing to invest in a new physical newsroom after the pandemic.
+She thinks the journalists she knows will keep doing excellent work, but "if more newsrooms are making this decision, they need to think really hard about what they are giving up. ...
+It is much more difficult to do the kind of collaborative work that produces solid journalism when you're not together, and it sends a terrible message to our communities that we don't think that a physical presence there is necessary."

 The Orlando Sentinel reported on Wednesday that, in a June 8 filing with the Securities and Exchange Commission, Tribune Publishing said the company had withheld April, May and June rent payments for "a majority of its facilities and requested rent relief from the lessors in various forms, including rent abatement, lease restructuring or lease terminations."